kevin-volkel/conwaysGameOfLife/README.md

 #  Conway's Game of Life
-## A version of Conway's Game of Life with customizable conditions
+## A version of Conway's Game of Life with customizable rules

 ### Rules of Conway's Game of Life:
 - At every step a living cell will die if the amount of neighbors are: